cre8magic/cre8magic/docs-src/pages/library/settings/index.md

 1. Make sure that the inner content is only shown if Settings are loaded - otherwise show a `loading settings...` text
 1. Broadcast the `MagicSettings` with the name `Settings` to all child controls using `CascadingValue`.
-1. It will also ensure that the [MagicContext](./magic-context.md) is set on the page
+1. It will also ensure that the [Magic Page Context](xref:Cre8magic.Library.MagicPageContext.Index) is set on the page

 TODO: